cooltea713705/blog/content/posts/202101-dev-catchup.md

 > Don't google Java resources (I tried) if you want to keep up with what's new in Java but go there instead http://javais.cool (which really is missing updated profile pics and [@trisha_gee](https://twitter.com/trisha_gee)'s [Java Annotated Monthly](https://www.jetbrains.com/lp/jam/)) [#javadeveloper](https://twitter.com/hashtag/javadeveloper?src=hashtag_click)

+*UPDATE 2023, Dec 21*: javais.cool is no longer a thing.

 ... here is what I got!

 # What did I find?